-Columbia College is approved to operate by the California Bureau for Private Postsecondary Education (BPPE) and this approval meets the minimum state standards.
+Columbia College is a private Institution and is approved to operate by the California Bureau for Private Postsecondary Education (BPPE) and this approval meets the minimum state standards.
 Columbia College has been granted approval to operate under the terms of California Education Code (CEC) section 94890(a)(1).